Employer of Record

 Termination

-When a labor agreement is terminated, the employer must follow the provisions outlined in the Labor Code.
+When a labor agreement is terminated, the employer must follow the provisions outlined in the Labour Code.
 The termination can be initiated by either the employer or the employee, depending on the specific grounds stipulated in the law.
-If the employer terminates the agreement, the reasons must be consistent with Article 37(1)(a, f, i, n) of the Labor Code.
-Employees also have the right to terminate the agreement, with certain procedures and notice requirements, particularly in cases of dissatisfaction with the terms.
+If the employer terminates the agreement, the reasons must be consistent with the applicable legal grounds under the Labour Code.
+Employees also have the right to terminate the agreement, with certain procedures and notice requirements, particularly in cases allowed by law.

 Severance Pay

-Upon termination of the labor agreement, the employee is entitled to severance pay.
-The amount depends on the circumstances of the termination.
+Upon termination of the labor agreement, the employee is entitled to severance pay in cases where the Labour Code provides it.
+The amount depends on the notice period used by the employer.

-- If the employer provides a 30-day notice, the employee must receive at least one month’s salary in severance pay, paid within 30 calendar days of termination.
+• If the employer provides a 30-day notice, the employee must receive at least one month’s remuneration in severance pay, paid within 30 calendar days of termination.

-- If the employer gives a shorter notice period (such as three days), severance pay must be at least two months’ salary and also paid within 30 calendar days.
+• If the employer gives a shorter notice period of three calendar days for the relevant statutory grounds, severance pay must be at least two months’ remuneration and also paid within 30 calendar days.

 Notice Period